-• Current Operational IT Investments:
+Current Operational IT Investments:

 The Library has a strong in-house Information Technology Services Division.
 This area provides the technology and technological management and assistance necessary to allow users of Library information easy and efficient access to data and systems; provides support for efforts to preserve information through the use of Library technology; and provides technology consulting services to public libraries, localities, agencies, and other organizations and project planning and implementation support to Library staff.
-The Library's IT staff also provides data storage and preservation of electronic records; high-speed internet access and public wireless connectivity; database applications development; website development and maintenance; and management of listservs for many organizations.
+The Library's IT staff also provides data storage and preservation of digital and electronic records; high-speed internet access and public wireless connectivity; database applications development; website development and maintenance; policy and procedures development and implementation; and management of over 40 listservs for various organizations.

+Increased digitization efforts, electronic records availability, and the use of new, web-based technologies make the Library's collections more widely available and easier to use than ever before.
 The Library of Virginia must maintain enough autonomy and technological freedom to continue to these services in the way that we believe will best meet the needs of our constituents and the requirements of the Virginia Public Records Act.